-Term Definition Actuarial Present Value of Projected Benefit Payments: Projected benefit payments discounted to reflect the expected effects of the time value (present value) of money and the probabilities of payment.
-Actuarial Valuation: The determination, as of a point in time (the actuarial valuation date), of the service cost, Total OPEB Liability, and related actuarial present value of projected benefit payments for OPEB performed in conformity with Actuarial Standards of Practice unless otherwise specified by the GASB.
-Actuarial Valuation Date: The date as of which an actuarial valuation is performed.
-Actuarially Determined Contribution: A target or recommended contribution to an OPEB plan for the reporting period based on the most recent measurement available.
-Assumptions or Actuarial Assumptions: The estimates on which the cost of the Plan is calculated including: a.
+Term Definition Actuarially Determined Contribution: A target or recommended contribution to an OPEB plan for the reporting period based on the most recent measurement available.
+Assumptions or actuarial assumptions: The estimates on which the cost of the Plan is calculated including: a.
 Investment return - the rate of investment yield that the Plan will earn over the long-term future; b.
-Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; c.
+Mortality rates - the death rates of employees and retirees; life expectancy is based on these rates; c.
 Retirement rates - the rate or probability of retirement at a given age; d.
 Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
-Covered Payroll: The payroll of the employees that are provided OPEB benefits Discount Rate: The single rate of return that, when applied to all projected benefit payments, results in an actuarial present value of projected benefit payments equal to the total of the following: 1.
-The actuarial present value of benefit payments projected to be made in future periods in which: a. the amount of the OPEB Plan Fiduciary Net Position is projected (under the requirements of Statement 74) to be greater than the benefit payments that are projected to be made in that period and b.
-OPEB plan assets up to that point are expected to be invested using a strategy to achieve the long-term expected rate of return, calculated using the long-term expected rate of return on OPEB plan investments.
-2. The actuarial present value of projected benefit payments not included in (1), calculated using the municipal bond rate.

-Term Definition Entry Age Actuarial Cost Method: A method under which the actuarial present value of the projected benefits of each individual included in an actuarial valuation is allocated on a level basis over the earnings or service of the individual between entry age and assumed exit age(s).
-The portion of this actuarial present value allocated to a valuation year is called the normal cost.
-The portion of this actuarial present value not provided for at a valuation date by the actuarial present value of future normal costs is called the actuarial accrued liability.
-Healthcare Cost Trend Rates: Rates: The rate of change in per capita health costs over time Net OPEB Liability (NOL): The Total OPEB Liability less the Plan Fiduciary Net Position Plan Fiduciary Net Position: Market Value of Assets Real Rate of Return: The rate of return on an investment after removing inflation Service Costs: The portions of the actuarial present value of projected benefit payments that are attributed to valuation years.
-Total OPEB Liability (TOL): Present value of all future benefit payments for current retirees and active employees taking into account assumptions about demographics, turnover, mortality, disability, retirement, health care trends, and other actuarial assumptions.
+Covered payroll: The payroll of the employees that are provided OPEB benefits Discount rate: Entry age actuarial cost method: The single rate of return, that when applied to all projected benefit payments results in an actuarial present value that is the sum of the following: a. the actuarial present value of projected benefit payments projected to be funded by plan assets using a long term rate of return, and b. the actuarial present value of projected benefit payments that are not included in (a) using a yield or index rate for 20 year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher An actuarial cost method where the present value of the projected benefits for an individual is allocated on a level basis over the earnings or service of the individual between entry age and assumed exit age Health care cost trend rates: The rate of change in per capita health costs over time Net OPEB Liability: The Total OPEB Liability less the Plan Fiduciary Net Position Plan Fiduciary Net Position: Market Value of Assets Real rate of return: The rate of return on an investment after removing inflation Service cost: The amount of contributions required to fund the benefit allocated to the current year of service.
+Total OPEB Liability: The portion of the actuarial present value of projected benefit payments that is attributed to past periods of employee service in conformity with the requirements of Statement No. 75.
+Valuation date: The date at which the actuarial valuation is performed

-5923998v1/10419.001
+5927799v1/10419.009